meserbetcioglu/GEWatch/readme.txt

 3- The analysis results will be in the Results folder.

 4- Buy items with high CBPR and sell items with high CSPR.
 Try to trade items with similiar CBPR accross different days (CBPR1d, CBPR3d, CBPR7d)

+You can contact me on meserbetcioglu@gmail.com or mserbet#6975 for any questions.